🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 Select a type of ad budget from the dropdown menu at the campaign or ad set level

-A daily budget is the average amount you set to append on an ad set or campaign each day.
-When you set a daily budget, you must determine the average of what you’re willing to spend each day according to your ad schedule and budget.
-Because the Facebook algorithm aims to optimize your spending for the best opportunities available, Facebook may spend up to 25% over your set daily budget in order to seize the best opportunities available.
+A daily budget is the average amount you plan to spend on an ad set or campaign each day.
+Note that as the Facebook algorithm aims to optimize your spending for the best opportunities available, Facebook may spend up to 25% over your set daily budget in order to seize the best opportunities available—so it's important to consider your marketing budget before proceeding.

-In short, if you want to keep your ad budget on a leash, go with a lifetime budget type.
+In summary: If you want to keep your ad budget on a metaphorical "leash," maintaining control over the optional optimization charges, go with a lifetime budget type.
 If you have some wiggle room in your ad budget (or better yet, you can budget for a potential 25% increase in your daily ad spend) go for a daily budget type.

 If you choose CBO, you can set spending limits at the ad set level

-Now that you know how to set up your budget in Facebook Ads Manager, you’ll want to determine the right budget for your ad campaign so that you don’t overspend.
-Especially if you’re new to social media advertising or have a small budget to work with, you might be thinking, “How much should I be spending on Facebook ads?”
+Now that you know how to set up your budget in Facebook Ads Manager, you’ll want to determine the right budget for your ad campaign so you don’t overspend your ad dollars.

 Our sales funnel graphic here also maps onto Facebook’s ad objective categories: awareness (numbers 1-2), consideration (numbers 3-4), and conversion (number 5).

 As a rule of thumb, you’ll want to distribute more of your ad spend on ads that will boost your revenue.
-To increase your return on ad spend (ROAS), factors such as the age of your business and the size of your audience will come into play in determining your budget distribution for ads across the sales funnel.
-Once you’ve established a target demographic and sizable customer base you can use for retargeting, focus the majority of your budget on ads that will result in conversions.
+Once you’ve established a target demographic and sizable customer base you can use for retargeting, focus the majority of your budget on both Meta ads and ads off of Meta that are likely to result in conversions.

-When first running ads on Facebook, avoid blowing your overall social media budget on the first campaign or two.
-Instead, start small—either with small-scale campaigns or low-cost ad sets—in order to avoid wasting money and to collect preliminary data on how your ads perform.
-For instance, start with a small budget (as little as $5 a day) over a short period of time (let’s say, a week), and see how your results fare in that period given the overall context of your ad campaign.
+When first running ads on Facebook, it’s best to avoid blowing your overall social media budget on the first campaign or two.
+Instead, start small—either with small-scale campaigns or low-cost ad sets.
+This helps you to avoid wasting money as you collect preliminary data on how your ads perform.

-From there, you can scale your ad budget to get larger over time.
+Once you do that, you can increase your ad budget over time.
 This also leads us to our last (and most important) tip...

 Test, don’t guess.
-As you begin to run ads, the key indicator of how much you should be spending and distributing from your ad budget is results metrics.
+As you begin to run ads, the key indicator of how much you should be spending and distributing from your ad budget is your metrics.

 In an interview with the SocialMedia Examiner, Facebook ads expert Tara Zirker shared, “If you go into your ads with a testing strategy—no matter your industry—it will resolve at least 80% of your problems.
 The other 20% are probably just making sure you have the right strategies specific to your niche or industry in terms of what you’re advertising, such as your offer.”